gypsydave5/todo-mvp/README.md

 ## The Todo Application

-The project consist (or will consist) of the following:
+The project consists (or will consist) of the following:

   - Many Todo applications, written in multiple languages, all each serving the same HTML and implementing the same API.